Twillingate, Newfoundland and Labrador

 -by Wandering Wagers

 Twillingate is a town located off the northeastern shore of Newfoundland.
 Although it is a small town with a population of less than 2500 inhabitants, it has a lot to offer.
-Here are 5 of our favorite things to do in Twillingate.
+Here are our favorite 5 things to do in Twillingate.

 When icebergs are not in season boat tours are still an amazing way to explore the tickles of Twillingate.
 Heading through the narrow rock splits offers an intimate view of the local maritime culture.
 The coast is dotted with quaint fishing sheds and boats lined up and ready for the fishing season.
 The rocks are often full of birds, including gulls, terns, gannets, and puffins.
 Seals can often be seen basking in the sun.